Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/AWS-DEPLOYMENT-GUIDE.md

 ## 📋 Prerequisites

+> **Note**: This lab is designed specifically for AWS EC2 deployment.
+Local testing components have been removed to focus on cloud infrastructure automation.

 ### 1. SSH Key Setup

 Make sure you have your SSH key (`key-p3.pem`) in one of these locations: